traineredith/github-slideshow/_posts/0000-01-02-traineredith.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Edith's slide!"
 ---
 I love my cats
 Use the left arrow to go back!